SM1LE21/SM1LE21.github.io/README.md

 Check out the [Website](https://sm1le21.github.io/).

+**This repository is not used for development but simply to host the website on the branch `gh-pages`.
+To find the development project, check out: [https://github.com/SM1LE21/Portfolio](https://github.com/SM1LE21/Portfolio).**

 ## Project Overview
 The website is designed to provide an overview of my experience, projects, and accomplishments.
 It features several sections, including About Me, Projects.
 All displayed information is managed through a central data.json file, making it easy to update and maintain.